cdreetz/sop/utsa-ms-cs.md

 choose by going out of there way to learn on their own, but students have no control to new classroom learning styles as they are at the mercy of their instructors, some of which may or may not have an interest in providing the best teaching they can.

+Anandi Dutta
+Tweets about Self Driving Cars: Deep Sentiment Analysis Using LSTM
+- As someone who has performed sentiment analysis at my job it would be interesting to learn more about sentiment analysis from sentiment researchers

+Amanda Fernandez
+Progressive Data Dropout: An Adaptive Training Strategy for Large-Schol Supervised Learning
+- Foundation LLMs today are often trained for extended periods of time of weeks because the length of training has proved to boost performance compared to models trained for shorter time periods.
+Due to the large computational requirements at some point the models are determined to no longer be worth continuining training largely to free up organizations compute for other experiements.
+A new dropout scheme could be implemented for LLM pretraining to allow for continued training while freeing up resources progressively.
+Pretrain on 100% of compute for 2 weeks or until return being to decrease, allow for progressive data dropout to decrease data size after the 2 weeks allowing for training to continue on 60% of compute and freeing up the other 40%.

+Murtuza Jadliwala
+Zoom on the Keystrokes: Exploiting Video Calls for Keystroke Inference Attacks

 ### Courses